chapus/envy-safe/README.md

 - `envy-safe encrypt`: Encrypt sensitive variables in `.env`
 - `envy-safe decrypt`: Decrypt them for runtime use
 - GitHub Action: Fail CI if `.env` is out-of-sync
-- `cargo envy-safe`: Use it as a Cargo subcommand

 ---